rarelyprolific/neokortexcouk/README.md

 # neokortexcouk

-This is the website for the neokortex team in the UK demoscene.
+This is the website for the neokortex team in the demoscene.
 It is hosted at www.neokortex.co.uk.

 ## TODOs and possible future enhancements